GiggInnovations/gigg-knowledge-base/sitecompetition.md

 ## Key Features
--Competetiors submit original videos or images of their own creation as competition entries -The audience votes on entries to determine the winner(s) of the round
+-Competetiors submit original videos or images of their own creation as competition entries.
+These entries are submitted through the Gigg Competitions website
+-The audience votes on entries to determine the winner(s) of the round